GuoBioinfoLab/TCellSI/README.md

 #[1] "XXX"   "XXX"   "XXX" ...
 ```
 #output:
-The output of the function is a dataframe, where each row corresponds to a score name and each column represents a sample name.
+The output of the function is a data frame, where each row corresponds to a score name and each column represents a sample name.
 ```
 # ResultScores
 #                      ERR3502705 ERR3502706 ERR3502712